Forklift loading two pallets onto a truck

 Usually, goods loaded onto pallets are stacked on top of one another in columns, resting directly on the item below.
 However, load strength and stability considerably increase when pallets are loaded in an interlocking pattern.
 Achieving the best loading pattern is not easy.
 Additionally, some goods are not suitable for palletization.
 These include long and thin items or irregularly shaped items that will not stack easily.

-Choosing the Best Way to Palletize
+Choosing the best way to palletize

 You can choose from a variety of palletization methods, as long as you keep stability in mind.
 The following tips will improve your palletization process: